we are saints, scholars, disciples of Christ, and LEADERS

 Teacher Aide

 My name is Mrs. Johnson.
 I attended high school at Alan B. Shepherd, and started college at Moraine Valley in the fall, while I was a nanny for two little boys.
 I started working as a teacher and assistant director at Mary Sears Children's Academy in 1990.
 While there I received My Child Care Professional certificate through the State of IL.
 I came to Our Lady of Charity in the fall of 1999 as the pre-k teacher and taught here for 10 years.
 For the last 11 years, I have been working in all different classrooms as an aide and the librarian.
 In 2020 I recently earned my Paraprofessional certification and a now working pack in preschool.
 I have been married for 23 years and have a great son who will be 22 this year.
-My family and I enjoy traveling around the midwest with a group called Northwest Territory Alliances putting on recreations of the Revolutionary War.
-I love being part of the OLC family and I have enjoyed watching all your children grow educationally and spiritually.
-I am proud and honored to be part of so many of your children's lives and watch them grow into wonderful young ladies and gentlemen.
-Thank you.

 Mrs. Martha Cortez